keithhamilton/features-commits-prs/one-feature-one-branch.md

 your stable development branch, *then* create your new feature branch.

 > Remember, if you create a feature branch from an existing feature branch, the former will contain all of the changes in the latter, and that is bad.

+Ona final note, if self-preservation is a motivating factor for you, consider
+this: when you start making multiple feature changes within one feature branch, *you dramatically increase the likelihood of merge conflicts* occurring when you re-integrate your code.
+If you hate fixing merge conflicts, consider limiting the scope of your feature branch.